 - Putting in light fixtures, cabinetry, and major appliances

-After you’ve ironed out all the interior details of each room, you may also move on to outside touches like landscaping or finishing the driveway.
+After you’ve ironed out all the interior details of each room, you may also move on to outside touches like landscaping or finishing the driveway adding a stylish and comfortable lounge area.

 Final Inspection and Walk-through